Best Practices for Securing Your Passwords

 If you answered “yes” to any of these questions, you should consider changing the way you create future passwords.

 The above list gives examples of common practices people use when creating passwords.
 Passwords that use these common practices are easier to crack because they follow predictable patterns and themes.
 So why do people keep senselessly using them?

 One of the strongest functions of the human brain is pattern recognition.
 This function is an intrinsic part of our mental process and is closely associated with how we learn and remember things.
 This is why most people tend to make orderly passwords that are based on patterns or themes.

-Pattern recognition is so deeply imbedded in us that it even affects our perception.
+Pattern recognition is so deeply embedded in us that it even affects our perception.
 In an attempt to make sense of randomness, our brains will seek out familiar patterns or images, even if none actually exist.
 Have you ever looked at a cloud and thought it looked like a animal?
 Or had at a random string of letters remind you of a name or phrase?
 That is your pattern recognition kicking in.
 The Rorschach Inkblot Test is a good example of how pattern recognition works in the brain.